BrainAnnex/pForce/README.md

 ## *formBuilder*

-Classes to easily build HTML forms, as well as "Control Panels" consisting of a table of such forms (each of which is referred to as a "pane")
+Classes to easily build HTML forms, as well as "Control Panels" consisting of a table of such forms (each of which is referred to as a "pane").

 2 CLASSES:  "controlPanel" and "formBuilder"